By Roger Lee Hall, musicologist

 orchestral arrangement of "Simple Gifts"

-(the distinguished baritone known for his role in Gershwin's Porgy & Bess and also in the MGM movie musical, SHOWBOAT)
+(the distinguished baritone known for his role in Gershwin's Porgy & Bess and he also sang "Ol' Man River" in the MGM movie musical, SHOWBOAT)

 Arrangement by Aaron Copland